DylanduBoulay/DementiaProjectV1/README.md

 Event record global coordinates, time, date, description and event types are recorded to a local XML/SOAP file that is read and initialised on startup.
 The interactable map is imported via GMaps.

 This project was completed using Visual Studio with the ASP.NET development modules.
-It uses C#, ASP.Net framework, Gmaps, XML/SOAP & LINQ.
+It uses C#, Gmaps, XML/SOAP & LINQ.

 As for the code itself, it uses dictionaries and keys, inheritance, classes, and polymorphism.